cuulee/contextablejs/README.md

 *Contextable.js* has a unique concept of handling field-related errors.
 It uses the [Handleable.js](https://github.com/xpepermint/handleablejs) under the hood.
 We can configure the handler by passing the `handlerOptions` key to our schema which will be passed directly to the `Handler` class.
 The package already provides some built-in handlers, it allows adding custom handlers and overriding existing ones.
 When a document is created all handlers share document's context thus we can write context-aware checks.
 Please check package's website for further information.

 Schema also holds information about model's class methods, instance methods, class virtual fields and instance virtual fields.
 You can define synchronous or asynchronous, class and instance methods.
-All model properties are context-aware and you can access the context through the `this.$ctx` getter.
+All model properties are context-aware and you can access the context through the `this.$context` getter.

 ### Context